tvelliott/charon/README.md

 (probably within +/- 1 Khz, preferably better)  If you don't have a spectrum analyzer, then you can try adjusting the freq_offset_ppm by +/- 0.5 until it starts working.
-The ppm frequecy offset,ipaddr (set via config.txt in Analog Devices documentation), and max_cpus are really all you need to set manuallly to get a network up and running.
+The ppm frequecy offset,ipaddr (set via config.txt in Analog Devices documentation), and maxcpus are really all you need to set manuallly to get a network up and running.
 The ipaddr is used to generate a unique MAC address for the wireless interface, so no need to manually set that either.
-The max_cpus requirement allows charon to run on a separate cpu core from the rest of the system.
+The maxcpus requirement allows charon to run on a separate cpu core from the rest of the system.
 This keeps samples from getting dropped.
 <BR>
 The config script in /root/ contains the following